Course launching November 17, 2020

 Users who sign up for the email list will receive an exclusive 75% discount at launch.

-We're writing code for a vending machine and want manage how we're handling change.
-We want to calculate minimum number of coins to add up to the change.
+We're writing code for a vending machine and want to manage how we're handling change returned from payments.
+We want to calculate the minimum number of coins to add up to a customer's change.

-We this vending machine can be used anywhere in the world with any currency, so as an input, we'll also take the denominations available.
+This vending machine could be used anywhere in the world with any currency, so as an input, we'll also provide the denominations of coins available for change.

 Write a function

 minCoinsForChange that returns an integer for the smallest number of coins required to make change.
-If combination is possible, return
+If a combination is not possible, return

-Assume you have as much of any coin as needed to solve the problem.
+Assume you have as much of any available denomination needed to solve the problem.

 Validate My Answer

 This can be solved using dynamic programming.
-Store value of different coin combinations to yield a solution.
+You can solve subproblems and use memoization to build up your solution.